macmillancontentscience/wordpiece.data/README.md

 [uncased](https://huggingface.co/bert-base-uncased/resolve/main/vocab.txt)).
 They were then processed using the {[wordpiece](https://github.com/macmillancontentscience/wordpiece)}
 package.
-This is a bit circular, because this package will be used as a dependency for the wordpiece package.
+This is a bit circular, because this package is a dependency for the wordpiece package.

 ``` r
 vocab_txt <- tempfile(fileext = ".txt")